Now with the magic of Kits, you can upload your own icons and use them right alongside official Font Awesome ones!

 Are you new to making icons or want to become more familiar with our icon grid, shapes, and approach when designing your own?
 We've put together icon design guidelines to help your icons look and feel right at home next to Font Awesome icons.

-We put together an extensive guide to prepping icons to upload (
+We put together an extensive guide to prepping icons to upload (and beyond!).

 Head on over to your Pro Kit of choice to get started.
 From there, you can upload SVG files in the "Uploaded Icons" section of your Kit.
 We accept SVGs via drag and drop, file browsing, and even pasting in the SVG directly — for those of you who want to copy straight from Adobe Illustrator or edit raw SVG code.